Information for Employees

 - Sign up to receive alerts from Santa Clara County through ALERTSCC: https://www.sccgov.org/sites/oes/alertscc/Pages/home.aspx.

-We are providing information on resources available to employees impacted by COVID 19.
 In response to the COVID-19 pandemic, both the Federal and State governments have issued disaster declarations paving the way for Federal and State assistance.

 |Program||Why||What||Benefits||More Information||How to File|